 Peabody Elementary School is a public elementary school in Centennial.
-416 students attend Peabody Elementary School and identify mostly as White, non-Hispanic; Multiracial; and Asian/Pacific Islander.
-22% of the 416 students here are paying reduced lunch prices.
+393 students go to Peabody Elementary School and identify mostly as White, non-Hispanic; Multiracial; and Asian.
+23% of the 393 students here have subsidized lunches.
 The student to teacher ratio at Peabody Elementary School is 16:1.
 Sandburg Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture

 - Drawing painting

 |Students eligible for free or reduced-price lunch program||23%||21%|

 I think this school is average compared to other schools in the LPS district.
 The teachers are older and are not up to date on technology and some teachers tend to teach subjects with an 'old school' nun approach.
 I wish there were more younger teachers who understand the future of education with technological advances that can help propel and prepare children for the future.

 This school is fantastic.
 I have 2 kids here.
 Great teachers.
 Great instruction.
 Great class size.

 We love Peabody!
 It's a great school I have two children there.
 They are both very happy adjusted and get an excellent level of attention and dedication from their teachers.
 I really like the setting too.
 It's a good education without the politics and high-brow individuals that seem to come along with highly ranked schools.
 I've got nothing but good things to say - I'm glad to be a part of this school.